-We value the many people who help us manufacture Nordstrom private-label products for Nordstrom Product Group (NPG).
-We partner with factories around the world to help ensure all the workers who produce our products have a safe and healthy work environment.
+When it comes to the people who manufacture Nordstrom private-label products for Nordstrom Product Group (NPG), we partner with factories around the world to help ensure all the workers who produce our products have a safe and healthy work environment.

 Our NPG social responsibility program is rooted in transparency and continuous improvement.
 We work to foster a candid, collaborative and ongoing partnership that helps our suppliers improve their processes, policies and standards over time.
 By maintaining an open dialogue with our suppliers, we receive more accurate information about the working state of factories, which lets us offer more relevant training and other support that leads to sustainable improvements.

 Nordstrom seeks suppliers that share our commitment to producing quality products through ethical business practices.
 Every supplier we work with receives a copy of and commits to following our Partnership Guidelines, which outline the requirements we have for suppliers around employment practices, workers' rights, environmental standards, work environments and applicable local laws.
 View our full Nordstrom Partnership Guidelines here.

 To ensure our NPG employees are familiar with our Partnership Guidelines, they each participate in an annual training.
 This training is also required for all NPG suppliers.

 We offer an eLearning program to factories that focuses on topics like excessive working hours, worker engagement, supply chain management, and wages and benefits.
 Factory management and staff take the trainings as part of their improvement plans.